 Seven years ago Richard Mabaso, a social entrepreneur and humanitarian established the Trek4Mandela expedition.
 Each year a group of amateur climbers led by Sibusiso Vilane summit Mount Kilimanjaro (Africa’s highest peak) on Mandela Day, 18 July.
-This year to pay homage to what would be Madiba’s centenary birthday, fastjet will be sponsoring the trekkers return flights from Dar es Salaam to Moshi town, about 10 km from base camp.
+This year to pay homage to what would be Madiba’s centenary birthday, fastjet will be sponsoring the trekkers return flights from Dar es Salaam to Kilimanjaro International Airport, about 10 km from base camp.

 By supporting these climbers, fastjet is also supporting a far more important cause - Caring4Girls.